Secure your PC

 Netscape Navigator has reached End of Support and they recommend to use Firefox.

-Or you may want to use Opera or Safari (both have security problems, I just do not keep track of those).
+Or you may want to use Chrome or Opera or Safari (all have security problems, I just do not keep track of those).

 BEWARE: PDF files may carry active content, so are also dangerous.
-In Edit > Preferences disable (un-check, do not allow):
+In Edit > Preferences set:

 Reference(s):